jimdeane/OpenCCM-wiki/Open-Source-Customer-Communication-Management-System-Project/Narrative.md

 This Overview section is recording the documentation that will be presented in the rest of the notebook and will point to the relevant YouTube and GitHub repositories.

-There are two themes to the arrative:
+There are two themes to the narrative:
-- The scope of the sysyem and how that was arrived at, and
+- The scope of the system and how that was arrived at, recorded [here](/Open-Source-Customer-Communication-Management-System-Project/Narrative/System-Scope), and
-- The process used to achieve the end result.
+- The process used to achieve the end result, recorded [here](/Open-Source-Customer-Communication-Management-System-Project/Narrative/Development-Process)

-In addition there is a multi media presentation of the process that take sthe form of a scripted video series presnted on YouTube.
+In addition there is a multi media presentation of the process that takes the form of a scripted video series presented on YouTube.

-The scrips are prepared using Scrivener and published din this wiki [here]([Script for YouTube series](/Open-Source-Customer-Communication-Management-System-Project/Narrative/Script-for-YouTube-series))
+The scrips are prepared using Scrivener and published [here ](/Open-Source-Customer-Communication-Management-System-Project/Narrative/Script-for-YouTube-series).